 Retain documentation of all test results and/or Certificates of Analysis/Quality Assurance for a period of at least two (2) years.

 6.3 Management of Private Wells

+For private wells follow the sampling and testing procedures as described in Table 2C.